Hope and Healing: Advances in Ovarian Cancer Treatment

 • Palliative Care

 Palliative care addresses patients’ issues and enhances their quality of life.
-These things are likewise essential for the multidisciplinary care of disease patients, particularly those getting a great deal of treatment or needing a decent viewpoint.
+These things are likewise essential for the multidisciplinary care of cancer patients, particularly those getting a great deal of treatment or needing a decent viewpoint.

 Conclusion